BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Discussion of Extensions

-\paragraph{\textbf{Trusted Computing and Cost Optimizations.}} Although we optimized the costs of our implementation, the expenses imposed by a smart contract platform might be still high, especially during peaks of the gas price.
-Therefore, to further optimize the costs of our voting protocol, we consider it to run in a centralized smart contract platform backed by the trusted computing and public blockchain (e.g., Aquareum~\cite{homoliak2020aquareum}), which provides similar properties as public blockchains.
+Although we thoroughly optimized the costs (and thus performance) of our implementation (see \autoref{ssec:optimizatations}), the expenses imposed by a public permissionless smart contract platform might be still high, especially during peaks of the gas price and/or in the case of a larger voting than boardroom voting (see \autoref{ssec:scalability-improvements}).
+Besides, the transactional throughput of such platforms might be too small for such larger voting instances to occur in a specified time window.
+Therefore, to further optimize the costs of \name and its performance, it can run on a public permissioned Proof-of-Authority platforms, e.g., using Hyperledger projects (such as safety-favored Besu with BFT).
+Another option is to use smart contract platforms backed by the trusted computing that off-chains expensive computations (e.g., Ekiden~\cite{cheng2019ekiden}, TeeChain~\cite{lind2019teechain}, Aquareum~\cite{homoliak2020aquareum}), or other partially-decentralized second layer solutions (e.g., Plasma~\cite{plasma-eth}, Polygon Matic~\cite{polygon-matic-investopedia}, Hydra~\cite{chakravarty2020hydra}).
+Even though these solutions might preserve most of the blockchain features harnessed in e-voting, availability and decentralization might be decreased, which is part of the security/performance trade-off.

-\paragraph{\textbf{Timeouts and Deposits.}} Although we did not focus on timeouts for each phase of our protocol, we emphasize that timeouts are an important part of the protocol, and we include them in the implementation.
-Likewise, deposits handling of involved parties is also an important aspect of the voting protocol, which should incentivize the voters to vote and the authority to shift phases of the protocol.
-If any of the involved parties stalls in the protocol after the expiration of a particular timeout, the value deposited is split among the remaining involved parties.